 Honestly, I would love to make these swimsuits within the price range for every single person who wants one.
-My intention for Beefcake Swimwear has never been to start a luxury brand.
+My intention for Beefcake Swimwear is not to be a luxury brand.
 Instead, I'm trying to provide sustainably & ethically manufactured swimwear with an inclusive range of sizes, and to make them affordable.
 So, the unicorns of swimwear.

-I have also learned an ugly truth while trying to do this: our idea of "affordable" clothing is full of costs that we as consumers are not paying, but someone pays.
-We usually just don't hear about it.
+I've learned an ugly truth while trying to do this: our idea of "affordable" clothing is full of costs that we as consumers are not paying, but someone pays.

-I highly recommend watching True Cost (currently on Netflix).
-It's an incredible documentary about what our clothes actually cost, in terms of humans and the environment, and the damage "fast fashion" is wreaking on our fellow humans and our environment.
+I highly recommend watching The True Cost (currently on Netflix).
+It's an incredible documentary about what our clothes actually cost, in terms of humans and the environment, and the damage "fast fashion" is inflicting on both.

-As I learned about all of this, I decided that Beefcake Swimwear will never be a part of the harm and waste of "fast fashion" retail practices, even if that means we cannot compete on price with retail companies who make thousands of suits in factories abroad.
-Instead, we are doing small batches at a woman-owned manufacturer in the USA, and we believe this approach is worth higher costs.
+Beefcake Swimwear will never be a part of the harm and waste of "fast fashion" retail practices, even if that means we cannot compete on price with retail companies who make thousands of suits in factories abroad.
+Instead, we are doing small batches at a woman-owned manufacturer in the USA, and using the best fabric available, with 100% recycled polyester content.

-Speaking of transparency, as of this post, I haven't paid myself a cent, and I've been working on Beefcake Swimwear since 2015.
+Speaking of transparency, as of this post I haven't paid myself a cent and I've been working on Beefcake Swimwear since 2015.
 I'm lucky to have a day job which provides a living wage and health insurance while I figure out how to make this company sustainable.
-Almost 50% of startups don't make it past the first four years, so we're still in the danger zone.
+Almost 50% of startups don't make it past the first four years, so we are still in the danger zone.

-Also, I am not marking up these swimsuits as much as I "should" because I think that pricing things as high as "the market will bear" is predatory and ethically wrong.
+Also, I am not marking up these swimsuits as much as I "should" because I think that pricing items as high as "the market will bear" is predatory and ethically wrong.
 I do not view Beefcake Swimsuit customers as consumers--you are my fellow humans, as are the people printing and sewing these suits.
-I'm committed to growing Beefcake Swimwear sustainably, and I immensely appreciate folks who not only understand how rare and challenging it is to be an LGBTQ and woman-owned business making clothes in the USA, but who support us.
+I'm committed to growing Beefcake Swimwear sustainably, and I appreciate folks who understand how rare and challenging it is to be an LGBTQ and woman-owned business making eco-friendly swimsuits in the USA.
 This is a pretty wild endeavor, and we're so glad to have you along for the ride.

-TL; DR I realize our swimsuits are more expensive than big-box stores, and I still think doing small-batch, American-made swimwear at a woman-owned factory is worth it.
+TL; DR I realize our swimsuits are more expensive than big-box stores, and I still think ethical and sustainable manufacturing is worth our prices.
 And please watch The True Cost.